 Late last year, Oxford Dictionary announced that 2020 actually had too many words of the year to just announce one – and of course, staycation was one of them!
 With thousands of people swapping their foreign holiday for a staycation on the island that we’re lucky enough to call home, a newfound love for all that Dublin’s fair city has to offer was discovered and is certainly here to stay.

-Whether you have never gotten around to seeing Dublin Zoo or you fancy trying out something a little different (did someone say kayaking down the River Liffey?); there is something to keep a smile on the face of every family member during a family staycation in Dublin!
+Whether you have never gotten around to seeing Dublin Zoo or you fancy trying out something a little different (did someone say kayaking down the River Liffey?); there is something to keep a smile on the face of every family member during a weekend in Dublin!

-This is our ultimate guide to a 48-hour Family Staycation in Dublin.
+This is our ultimate guide to a Family Staycation in Dublin.

 Day 1 in Dublin